DiedrichsenLab/diedrichsenlab.github.io/_guides/04_clean_code.md

 * You have to look up the name, input or output arguments of a function you wrote
 * You discover that you have written two functions that do very similar things
 * You know that you have solved this problem before, but you cannot find the code or remember how you did it
+* Half a year later, it takes you a while to figure out what the code actually does
 * Sharing your code online upon publication fills you with dread (or you secretly hope nobody will ever look at it)
 * Other people in the lab who do very related things write their own code, rather than using yours